SQL injection protection

 $sql = "SELECT * FROM cities WHERE name LIKE('%$city_name%')";

-But if the parameter city_namecontains a quotation mark, then the meaning of the request can be drastically changed.
-Having passed a value to search_text ')+and+(id<>'0, we will execute a query that will display a list of all cities:
+contains a quotation mark, then the meaning of the request can be drastically changed.
+Having passed a value to search_text ')+and+(id<>'0

 SELECT * FROM cities WHERE name LIKE('%') AND (id<>'0%'))